nishatandmusa/nishatandmusa.github.io/_pages/work-with-nishatandmusa.md

 California is home to a lot of seaside towns and [Cambria](https://visitcambriaca.com) is definitely one of the best towns to visit.
 It has stunning beaches, sea cliffs, hiking and biking trails, and a cute little downtown.
 We worked on this project to highlight E-biking at the Fiscalini Ranch Preserve in Cambria.

 {% include gallery id="gallery_cambria" caption="" %}

-## Yosemite View Lodge
-[Yosemite View Lodge](https://www.yosemiteresorts.com/yosemite-view-lodge/) is located just 5 minutes outside of the park entrance.
-Our project was to highlight the hotel amenities and the surrounding areas.

-{% include gallery id="gallery_yosemite_lodge" caption="" %}

 ## Yongnuo Photography